Russian alphabet: vowels Я, Ё, Ю, Е, И

 The audio for the lesson is available at the bottom of the screen under the blue button.

-In the previous lesson we’ve learned five vowels of the Cyrillic Russian alphabet.
-Today we’ll cover the other five.
+In the previous lesson we’ve started learning the Russian alphabet and got acquainted with five its vowels: А, О, У, Э, Ы. Today we will cover the other five.
 If you memorized well the vowels from the previous lesson, it will be easy for you to learn these ones.
 Let’s begin!

-Here is a trick to memorize the rest 5 of Russian vowels:
+Here is a little trick to memorize the other 5 of the Russian vowels:

-All the vowels of the Russian alphabet form a sort of pairs: there are 5 pairs of vowels, in each of them one of the vowels is a “soft” version of its pair.
-Look how it works:
+All the vowels of the Russian alphabet form a sort of pairs, in total 5 pairs of vowels, in each of them one of the vowels is a “soft” version of its pair.
+Have a look at how it works:

 А а [a] – Я я [ya] (like ‘yu’ in ‘yummy’)